SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 **SAP BTP Cockpit:** Create a new service instance of SAP S/4HANA Cloud Extensibility with service plan *“messaging”* for enterprise eventing integration

-1. Go to your subaccount and then to your space.
+1. Go to your subaccount.

 2. Go to the Service Marketplace and click on *SAP S/4HANA Cloud Extensibility*